 oysters Rockefeller -- Oysters on the half shell in a creamy spinach sauce, so called because Rockefeller was the only name rich enough to match the taste.

-po’ boy, po-boy, poor boy -- A sandwich on long French bread, similar to submarines and grinders.
+po’ boy, po-boy, poor boy -- A sandwich on long French bread, similar to submarines and hoagies.
 Often filled with fried seafood or roast beef, or famously with French fries and gravy, they can include most anything.
-Originally, free sustenance for striking transit workers, those “poor boys.”
+The story goes that they were originally a free sustenance for striking transit workers, those “poor boys.”

 pralines (praw-leens) -- A sweet confection of brown sugar and pecans.

-rémoulade -- A spicy sauce, usually over shrimp, concocted of mayonnaise, boiled egg yolks, horseradish, Creole mustard, and lemon juice.
+rémoulade -- A spicy sauce, usually over shrimp, made of mayonnaise, boiled egg yolks, horseradish, Creole mustard, and lemon juice.

 roux -- A mixture of flour and fat that’s slowly cooked over low heat, used to thicken stews, soups, and sauces.

-Sazerac -- The official cocktail of New Orleans, consisting of rye whiskey (or sometimes cognac) with sugar and bitters.
+Sazerac -- The official cocktail of New Orleans, consisting of rye whiskey (or sometimes cognac), sugar, and bitters.

 shrimp Creole -- Shrimp in a tomato sauce seasoned with what’s known around town as the “holy trinity:” onions, bell peppers, and celery.